pnomolos/sshkit-backends-netssh_global/README.md

                                     # certain directory.
 This can be used to overcome permission problems when
                                     # sudo'ing
-  config.ssh_commands = [:git]      # Setting for which commands require SSH forwarding end
+  config.ssh_commands = [:git]      # Setting for which commands require SSH forwarding config.shell        = 'bash -l'   # Setting that allows the shell that sudo runs to be overriden end

 # Per host configuration